flunge/flunge.github.io/_posts/Technical/2016-08-15-NVIDIA-Jetson-TK1-setup-and-practice.markdown

 3. Check IP address of TK1 network

- 1. click network->connection information
- 2. check IP address at IPv4
+		ifconfig #If ethernet is used, check *inent addr* on *eth0*

-Remote access TK1 from your PC, suppose the IP address of TK1 is 172.16.134.90.
+4. Remote access TK1 from your PC, suppose the IP address of TK1 is 123.456.78.90

-Enter the following command in your PC's terminal.

-    ssh ubuntu@172.16.134.90

-The default password is "ubuntu".
+		ssh ubuntu@123.456.78.90 # The default password is "ubuntu".

 # Install necessary packages in TK1